ibm-rtvs/Examples/echo/README.md

 # Example : echo

-This example takes advantage of the **echo** example web service that is built into RTCP and includes:
+This example takes advantage of the **echo** example web service that is integrated into RTCP and includes:

 - A RIT project which contains a test to exercise the *echo* operation of the web service.

+The integrated web service examples can be found at [http://localhost:7819/RTCP/examples/](http://localhost:7819/RTCP/examples/).
+The *echo* web service provides an echo operation which simple returns any string it is sent.
+The definition of the service can be found here [http://localhost:7819/RTCP/examples/echo/echoService/echo.wsdl](http://localhost:7819/RTCP/examples/echo/echoService/echo.wsdl).
+It is this definition that was used to create the test.

 ## Post download instructions